Bakudankun/qline.vim/README.md

 ## Requirement

 This plugin supports Vim version 9.0+.
-This means that currently no supported Vim exists in the world.
+This means no supported Vim exists in the world for now.
 The very latest Vim might make use of this plugin, but it must be a temporary illusion.

 This plugin is under development along with Vim9 script, so anything can change.
-Do not use this plugin regularly.
+Not for daily use.

 ## Configuration